Viktor Melnicsuk

-Viktor Melnicsuk (Віктор Мельничук, Melnyicsuk Viktor; born 31 August 2001) is a Ukrainian-Hungarian handball player for Sport36-Komló.
+Viktor Melnicsuk (Віктор Мельничук, Melnyicsuk Viktor; born 31 August 2001) is a Ukrainian-Hungarian handball player for Budai Farkasok KKUK.

 Career

 Club

 Viktor Melnicsuk started playing handball in 2009 at SC Pick Szeged.
 In 2014, he transferred to Éles KISE.
 In 2016, he moved to the second division Veszprém KKFT Felsőörs.
 In the 2017/18 season, Viktor played for the first time in the second division in the Nemzeti Bajnokság I/B. In his first senior season, he scored 19 goals in 10 games.
 In 2018, he joined the best Hungarian team, Telekom Veszprém, where at first he mainly played in the Nemzeti Bajnokság I/B (Telekom Veszprém U20), but in his first season, he was able to make his debut in the Hungarian top flight for Telekom Veszprém: he scored 6 goals in 2 matches.
 He played 6 games in the top flight in the 2019/2020 season, when the league was interrupted due to the COVID pandemic.
 In 2020, he moved to his native country to the first division and reigning champion HC Motor Zaporizhzhia, which after 2 months loaned him to the Hungarian first division Sport36-Komló.
 In the summer of 2021, it was announced that Sport36-Komló had loaned Viktor for another 1 year.
 In 2022, Sport36-Komló permanently acquired Viktor from HC Motor Zaporizhzhia and signed a 2-year contract with him.
 When his contract expired in 2024, he transferred to the Balatonfüredi KSE team.
 In February 2025, it was announced that he would continue his career on loan with the Komló team at the request of his former club, Carbonex-Komló.
 He also started the 2025/2026 season at Carbonex-Komló, but after 5 matches, in which he scored 29 goals, Balatonfüredi KSE ordered him back to Balatonfüred due to the many injured players.
+In the summer of 2026, he signed with the Budai Farkasok KKUK team.